ArchitectsAkio Nakasa / naf architect & design

 Programsingle family residence

-From the architect.
+Text description provided by the architects.
 This is a project of one family living in two houses built slightly apart from one another.

 One great volume of a house which covers the entire plot was supposed first.